Actipro/WPF-Controls/Documentation/topics/wizard/appearance-features/aero-wizard.md

 Wizard includes a special class that is used for the creation of wizards the conform to the Aero Wizard standard.

 > [!TIP]
-> To get started in seconds with an Aero Wizard, use the `Aero Wizard Window (WPF)` new item template in Visual Studio.
+> To get started in seconds with an Aero Wizard, use the "Aero Wizard Window (WPF)" new item template in Visual Studio.

 ## Aero Wizard Style Introduction

-Aero Wizards have a large title area that is Aero glass with the Back button for the wizard appearing in the upper left corner of the window.
+Aero Wizards have a large title area that is Aero glass with the **Back** button for the wizard appearing in the upper left corner of the window.
 This provides for consistency with the other explorer-like dialogs in Windows.
-The window title appears to the right of the Back button.
+The window title appears to the right of the **Back** button.

 ![Screenshot](../images/aero-wizard.png)

 *An Aero Wizard that mimics the an Add Printer wizard*

-Since the Back button is located in the title area, there is no Back button in the button container at the bottom of the wizard.
+Since the **Back** button is located in the title area, there is no **Back** button in the button container at the bottom of the wizard.

 There is no concept of exterior pages in Aero wizards.
 Instead, all pages are treated more like interior pages since they have their caption displayed at the top of the client area of the window.